hanishkvc/prgs-health-covid19-analtoolkit/README.md

 user session, it may take more time than what is currently accounted for the libreoffice to start up.
 In which case, the logic will timeout and exit.
 So one is required to rerun the program a 2nd time to get it to do its job.
+With the latest update the underlying program uses a better way of connecting to libreoffice, so chances of this issue creeping up should be less.
+The current default timeout is around 128 seconds, if libreoffice doesnt start even after 128 seconds, then it will timeout.

 ### Misc